SkoolNotes/Taproot/2020BIO101/KBhBIO101TATABinding.md

 These factors sometimes promote the start of transcription, others inhibit the strate of transcription.
 TATA always is the anchoring point that calls all of these together to start the process.

 ## So, How's the TATA sequence recognized?
 The TATA protein has a string of lysing and argenine, which inteacts with the phosphate group of the DNA & glues the proton to the DNA.
 The protein also uses special amino acids to interact w/ DNA bases.

+The simmetric nature of the two halves of the TATA binding proteins means that it's able to recognize the proper binding sequence